lmcinnes/umap/README.rst

 1. The data is uniformly distributed on Riemannian manifold;
 2. The Riemannian metric is locally constant (or can be approximated as such);
-3. The manifold is locally connected (not globally, but locally).
+3. The manifold is locally connected.

 From these assumptions it is possible to model the manifold with a fuzzy topological structure.
 The embedding is found by searching for a low dimensional projection of the data that has the closest possible equivalent fuzzy topological structure.

+The details for the underlying mathematics can be found in `our paper on ArXiv <https://arxiv.org/abs/1802.03426>`_:

+McInnes, L, Healy, J, *UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction*, ArXiv e-prints 1802.03426, 2018

 The important thing is that you don't need to worry about that -- you can use UMAP right now for dimension reduction and visualisation as easily as a drop